shintoo/polka-dot/README.md

 - `apply`
 - `del`
 - `list`
-- `show`
+- `queue`
 - `add`

 polka-dot works with a config file that must be written, containing a path to the file to be packaged.
+This will serve as the *queue* for files to be packaged.

 Example config file:
 ```